 Some other card issuers have similar programs, including:

-- Chase: Chase announced two new features earlier this year — My Chase Plan and My Chase Loan, which are both slated to roll out in August 2019.
+Chase: Chase announced two new features in early 2019 — My Chase Plan and My Chase Loan, which were rolled out in August 2019.
 My Chase Plan is similar to Amex’s Pay It Plan It and My Chase Loan is a way to use an existing credit line to borrow money for larger purchases.

-- Citi: Citi offers the Citi Flex Plan, a similar program to Amex’s Pay It Plan It where you can make fixed monthly payments to pay off purchases or a loan against your card’s credit line.
+Citi: Citi offers the Citi Flex Plan, a similar program to Amex’s Pay It Plan It where you can make fixed monthly payments to pay off purchases or a loan against your card’s credit line.
 Also, Citi Flex Loan lets cardholders utilize their Citi credit card limits as loans, where a fixed amount is paid over a fixed term up to 60 months, depending on eligibility.
-Learn more on Citi’s website.

 Check out each credit card company’s website for more information on their programs.
 Or, if you have a card from one of these issuers, you can log in to your online account or call the number on the back of your card to find out more.